 - Pay attention, too, to your own fortunes.
 If you see yourself beginning to thrive — to gain love, health, wealth, power — then you will know that Kurokami-sama has deemed you worthy.

 - Be careful, though.
 These are gifts; don’t abuse them.

 - Kurokami-sama’s justice is swift, and can be reversed at any time.

-The only requirement for the top of a tall building will work just as well as a mountain ridge.
-Similarly, you yourself do not to be outside while you perform the ritual; you must simply have access to the open air.
+The only requirement for the location is that it high off the ground and with access to the outdoors.
+The top of a tall building will work just as well as a mountain ridge.
+Similarly, you yourself do not need to be outside while you perform the ritual; you must simply have access to the open air.
 For example, if you choose for your location the top of a tall building, standing on the highest floor before an open window will work just as well as standing on the rooftop itself will.

 You may perform this ritual using more than one name at a time.
 Should you choose to invoke the names of multiple people who have wronged you, list them each in turn, along with all of your grievances against them, one by one during Steps 1 and 2 of The Invocation.

 Kurokami-sama is believed to be most active between the hours of midnight and two o’clock in the morning.
 It is unknown whether it is necessary to perform the ritual precisely between those hours; however, it is suggested that you do so, as you are more likely to reach Kurokami-sama during that time.
 Think of it as if you were calling her on the phone: If she’s asleep, she probably won’t answer.

 Do NOT attempt to perform this ritual if you yourself have wronged other people.
 Nor should you allow yourself to wrong others after the ritual’s completion.
 Your fortunes will only improve with the decline of those of your enemies if you are pure of heart.
 If you are not, the ritual may backfire: Your own fortunes will worsen, while those of your enemies will improve.